Updated on July 3rd, 2020

 How do you feel when you contemplate making a (big or small) change in your life?
 Excited?
 Or dreading it?
 It seems that the dread often gets the upper hand.
 And that we are very good at ignoring the signs that change is needed in our life – forgetting that it might well be positive and beneficial for us, too!

-Discover the 15 telltale signs it’s time for change in your life – and the insightful questions to move you on towards it!
+Discover the 15 tell-tale signs it’s time for change in your life – and some insightful questions to move you on towards it!

 Change – even positive change – can bring both excitement and renewal, as well as discomfort and pain.
-The possibility of the latter usually registers more strongly in our human brain.
+The possibility of discomfort and pain usually registers more strongly in our mind and brain.
 It seems that resistance to change is wired into us, as, in the days of the dinosaurs and the sabre tooth tigers, it was helpful for our survival not to stray too much from the well-trodden paths we knew were safe.

 Today, those ancient mechanisms persist in our brain even in the absence of such immediate, life-threatening danger.
 Yet our brain’s discomfort with uncertainty and newness can actually stand in the way of us making empowering choices and changes for the better in our life.

 It can lead us to postpone or shelve changes that would transform us and our life in positive ways.
 Instead, we keep putting up with dissatisfying and frustrating life situations.
 And end up losing our vital energy, ooomph and confidence, feeling stuck, stagnant, and a shadow of who we could be!

 Lest this happens to you, here are 15 telltale signs that it’s time to make a change in your life.
 And the key questions you can to ask yourself in order to move towards that change.

 1 Your life doesn’t fit you anymore